inconvergent/cl-grph/README.md

 The subset of Datalog currently supported in `grph` is the most basic pattern matching using `and`, `or`, `not`, `or-join` and `not-join`.
-Rules/fixed-point iteration is not currently supported.
+Rules/fixed-point iteration is supported in `grph:rqry`.
+See examples.

 Here is a small example that demonstrates a few supported Datalog queries for a small graph: